alijnmerchant21/slack-bot/README.md

 Every monday the Slack Bot sends a DM saying please fill your To Dos for the week.
 Then everyday till Friday on each day the bot will send me a message saying -
 *Tuesday: Here are things you need to do.*
+*Wednesday: Here are things you need to do.*
+.
+.

-Then end of the week it will send me a report - you completed x% task. etc
+Then end of the week it will send a report - you completed x% task. etc

 ## High level Flow